openshift/ansible-service-broker/docs/proposals/subscriber-fan-in-fan-out.md

 This is not quite the same as a fan-in / fan-out out pattern but not a million miles away either.

-## Terminology

-**Observer:** suggestion to change the name from subscriber to observer as I think it more clearly conveys what they will be doing.
-For this doc, I will continue to call them subscribers to avoid confusion.

 ## Problem Description

 Our current subscriber pattern has some issues that have been outlined in the following